Improving LLM Agents with Reinforcement Learning on Cryptographic CTF Challenges: Results

 \section{Results}

 This section presents the evaluation of five leading LLMs: Llama-4-Scout-17B-16E \cite{llama4_scout}, Llama-3.1-70B \cite{llama30_70B}, Llama-3.1-8B \cite{llama31_8B}, GPT-4.1 \cite{openai_gpt41}, and o3 \cite{openai_o3}—on the randomized cryptographic benchmark.
-Additionally, we analyze the impact of reinforcement learning (RL)-based fine-tuning on model performance.
+Additionally, we analyze the impact of RL-based fine-tuning on model performance.